 Health equity means that everyone has a fair and just opportunity to be as healthy as possible.
 This requires removing obstacles to health such as poverty, discrimination, and their consequences, including powerlessness and lack of access to good jobs with fair pay, quality education and housing, safe environments, and health care.

-Guided by the Health Equity Strategic Map, over the next year the Office of Health Equity is laying groundwork internally to enable the school to effectively address externally those systems and drivers that affect the ability for Central Texans to have a “fair and just opportunity to be as healthy as possible.”
+Guided by the Health Equity Strategic Map, the Office of Health Equity is laying groundwork internally to enable the school to effectively address externally those systems and drivers that affect the ability for Central Texans to have a “fair and just opportunity to be as healthy as possible.”
 This work takes place within the context of entrenched inequities across society and upholds racial equity as a foundational principle.

 Office of Diversity, Equity & Inclusion